JHaydenDev/Github-Commit-Tool/README.md

 I built this project as a take home test.
 It utilizes the github API to monitor its own commit history.
 To run this application your first will need to follow the following steps.

 1: Setup Option 2: Local Development Environment
-This is completely optional and not required for this tutorial!

 Optional: Instructions for following along locally using your preferred text editor